Ocean City, New Jersey: Attractions

 In 1965, the Wonderland Amusement Park opened on the boardwalk at 6th Street, which is now known as Gillian's Wonderland Pier.
 Runaway Train, a steel twister, operated as the park's sole major roller coaster until its removal in 2018.
+The theme park permanently closed at the end of the 2024 season.

 Playland's Castaway Cove is located on the boardwalk at 10th Street.
 Two major roller coasters operated there, which were the Python, a looping coaster, and the Flitzer, a wild mouse coaster.
 A new major shuttle coaster at Castaway Cove, Storm, was planned to be finished in summer 2013.
 The two older coasters were removed and for the 2016 summer season, a new ride called GaleForce was being built, which is a high thrill roller coaster with three linear synchronous motor launches reaching speeds of 64 mph and a 125 ft beyond vertical drop.
 GaleForce opened to the public on May 26, 2017.
 The new Wild Waves ride is a family-oriented coaster, with a height of 50 ft, that wraps around the GaleForce coaster.
 The new Whirlwind ride is a figure eight kiddie coaster with spinning cars.

 There is also a water park located on the boardwalk called OC Waterpark, open during the summer months.

 There are several mini golf courses on the Boardwalk in Ocean City.